-Figure 50 presents employment change in manufacturing, transportation and warehousing, and wholesale trade sectors.
+Figure 52 presents employment change in manufacturing, transportation and warehousing, and wholesale trade sectors.

 From 2013 to 2019, the manufacturing sector jobs in the Richmond region remained about the same.
-However, during the same period, the BRT Pulse corridor lost about 6% of jobs within a half-mile buffer, but gained 10% in the buffer area between half-to-one mile.
+However, during the same period, the Pulse corridor lost about 6% of jobs within a half-mile buffer, but gained 10% in the buffer area between half-to-one mile.
 In contrast, the West Broad corridor experienced a significant growth of around 122% of jobs within the half-mile buffer, while the one-mile buffer saw no significant change.
 In contrast, the North-South corridor lost manufacturing jobs in both the half-mile and one-mile buffers, a trend that was not observed in either the Pulse or West Broad corridors.

-The Wholesale Trade and Transportation and Warehousing sectors show similar trends in job growth in both the Pulse and West Broad Figure 50.
-Employment change in manufacturing, wholesale trade, and transportation & warehousing corridors, with most job growth occurring in the one-mile buffer and little to no significant change in the half-mile buffer.
+The Wholesale Trade and Transportation and Warehousing sectors show similar trends in job growth in both the Pulse and West Broad corridors, with most job growth occurring in the one-mile buffer and little to no significant change in the half-mile buffer.
 However, in the North-South corridor, while Transportation and Warehousing jobs have increased, there has been a decline in Wholesale Trade jobs.